Holy orders in the Catholic Church: Rite

-The Rite of Ordination occurs within the context of Holy Mass.
-After being called forward and presented to the assembly, the candidates are interrogated.
+After being called forward and presented to the assembly, the candidates for ordination are interrogated.
 Each promises to diligently perform the duties of the priesthood and to respect and obey his ordinary (bishop or religious superior).
 Then the candidates lie prostrate before the altar, while the assembled faithful kneel and pray for the help of all the saints in the singing of the Litany of the Saints.

-The essential part of the rite is when the bishop silently lays his hands upon each candidate (followed by all priests present), before offering the consecratory prayer, addressed to God the Father, invoking the power of the Holy Spirit upon those being ordained.
+The essential part of the rite is when the bishop, followed by all priests present, silently lays his hands upon each candidate, then offers the consecratory prayer, addressed to God the Father, invoking the power of the Holy Spirit upon those being ordained.

-After the consecratory prayer, the newly ordained is vested with the stole and chasuble of those belonging to the Ministerial Priesthood and then the bishop anoints his hands with chrism before presenting him with the chalice and paten which he will use when presiding at the Eucharist.
-Following this, the gifts of bread and wine are brought forward by the people and given to the new priest; then all the priests present, concelebrate the Eucharist with the newly ordained taking the place of honour at the right of the bishop.
+After the consecratory prayer, the newly ordained is vested with the stole and chasuble of the Ministerial Priesthood, then the bishop anoints his hands with chrism before presenting him with the chalice and paten which he will use when presiding at the Eucharist.
+Following this, the gifts of bread and wine are brought forward by the people and given to the new priest; then all the priests present concelebrate the Eucharist, with the newly ordained taking the place of honour at the right of the bishop.
 If there are several newly ordained, it is they who gather closest to the bishop during the Eucharistic Prayer.

 The laying of hands of the priesthood is found in 1 Timothy 4:14: